-Under the provisions of the Principal Act an employer who pays wages, either wholly in the Australian Capital Territory or partly in the Australian Capital Territory and partly in one or more States or the Northern Territory, at a rate in excess of \$1,350 per week is required to lodge a payroll tax return.
-For the purposes of determining the amount of the wages included in a return for a month or other period on which pay-roll tax is payable, sub-section 12(1) of the Principal Act authorises a deduction from those wages of an amount, determined by reference to a "prescribed amount".
+Under the provisions of the Principal Act an employer who pays wages, either wholly in the Australian Capital Territory or partly in the Australian Capital Territory and partly in one or more States or the Northern Territory, at a rate in excess of \$1,500 per week is required to lodge a pay-roll tax return.
+For the purposes of determining the amount of the wages included in a return for a month or other period in which pay-roll tax is payable, sub-section 12(1) of the Principal Act authorises a deduction from those wages of an amount, determined by reference to a "prescribed amount".

-In the case of an employer who pays wages only in the Australian Capital Territory, the amount of the monthly deduction entitlement is \$6,000.
-This "prescribed amount" is reduced by \$2 for every \$3 by which the wages included in the return exceed \$6,000.
+In the case of an employer who pays wages only in the Australian Capital Territory, the amount of the monthly deduction entitlement is \$6,700.
+This "prescribed amount" is reduced by \$2 for every \$3 by which the wages included in the return exceed \$6,700.

-Where an employer pays wages in the Australian Capital Territory and also in one or more States or the Northern Territory, no amount is allowable as a deduction unless a nomination has been served on the Commissioner of Taxation nominating an amount not exceeding \$6,000 as the amount the employer claims to be entitled to deduct for a month from wages related to the Australian Capital Territory.
+Where an employer pays wages in the Australian Capital Territory and also in one or more States or the Northern Territory, no amount is allowable as a deduction unless a nomination has been served on the Commissioner of Taxation nominating an amount not exceeding \$6,700 as the amount the employer claims to be entitled to deduct for a month from wages related to the Australian Capital Territory.

-Where a nomination is served on the Commissioner, the deduction is generally, by virtue of paragraph (3)(b) and succeeding provisions of section 12 of the Principal Act, an amount that bears to the maximum monthly entitlement (\$6,000 reduced by \$2 for every \$3 by which the Australia-wide wages exceed that amount) the same proportion as the wages paid by the employer in respect of the Australian Capital Territory bear to the employer's Australia-wide wages.
+Where a nomination is served on the Commissioner the deduction is generally, by virtue of paragraph (3)(b) and succeeding provisions of section 12 of the Principal Act, an amount that bears to the maximum monthly entitlement (\$6,700 reduced by \$2 for every \$3 by which the Australia-wide wages exceed that amount) the same proportion as the wages paid by the employer in respect of the Australian Capital Territory bear to the employer's Australia-wide wages.

-Sub-clause 3(1) proposes amendments of sub-sections 12(3), 12(4) and 12(7) of the Principal Act to increase the prescribed amount and the maximum amount that an employer may nominate from \$6,000 to \$6,700 per month to accord with the proposal to increase the annual exemption from \$72,000 to \$80,400.
+$\frac{\text{Sub-clause }3(1)}{\text{12}(3),\ 12(4)\ \text{and}\ 12(7)\ \text{of}} \text{ the Principal Act to increase the prescribed amount and the maximum amount that an employer may nominate from $6,700 to $10,000 per month to accord with the proposal to increase the annual exemption from $80,400 to $120,000.}$